Overcome (band): History

 Overcome is a Christian metal and hardcore band from Phoenix, Arizona.
-The band began in 1993, led by Jason Stinson on vocals and guitars.
+The band was originally called Abstain and began in 1993, led by Chad Oliver on vocals and guitars.
 Ryan Hayes was on drums, Reggie Shumway on guitars, and Jason Obergfoll on bass.
 With the four, they searched for a vocalist until it was decided that Jason Stinson had a unique sound and would perform the vocals.
 With good conscience and the one and only time they used a moral compass in this facet, they changed the name to keep from taking or leaving undo credit.
 Overcome was born.
 1993 the 4 members were Jason Stinson on vocals, Reggie Shumway on guitar, Jason Obergfoll on bass guitar and Ryan Hayes on drums.
 With the lineup, the band, influenced heavily by Focused, Unbroken, and a few others, began to work on music, eventually recording a self-titled EP, followed by a second EP, As the Curtain Falls.
 After speaking with Tim Mann of Focused, the band set forward to sign with Tooth & Nail Records to release their record.

 In 1996, after signing their record deal with Tooth & Nail, the band released their debut album, Blessed Are the Persecuted.
 After playing some shows around their state and some in California alongside Focused and many other bands, the band recorded their sophomore album, When Beauty Dies, which would also be the first release on Solid State Records.
 Following the album, Stinson was deciding that members with families were more entitled to money earned than the members who had put in years of work to establish the band, but claimed he was worried about his fellow members, which consisted of Shumway, Obergfoll, and two newer members Bassist Ken Williamson and Drummer Alex Woodford, spiritual lives and spoke with them.
 However, after this conversation, the entire band, save for Stinson, left the band.